 How to make vegan burger buns

-Pre-heat your oven to 180C, then bake the burger buns for 10 minutes.
-Carefully remove them from the hot oven and brush with your vegan ‘egg wash’ made from mixed maple syrup and plant milk.
-Sprinkle sesame seeds on top, if you’re choosing to make seeded buns and place them back in the hot oven to bake for a further 6-8 minutes.
+Preheat your oven to 180°C (356°F), then bake the burger buns for 10 minutes.
+Carefully remove them from the hot oven and brush with your vegan 'egg wash' made from mixed maple syrup and plant milk.
+Sprinkle sesame seeds on top, if you're choosing to make seeded buns and place them back in the hot oven to bake for a further 6-8 minutes.

 Remove the golden buns and let them cool down for at least 15 minutes before slicing your buns.

 When assembling your burgers, I recommend toasting them in a non-stick frying pan before topping them with your burger toppings.